nathanpeck/ecs-patterns-vitepress/pattern/public-facing-web-ecs-ec2-cloudformation/index.md

 - A private internal API service
 - An application that has very strict networking security requirements

-For the above use cases instead consider using the [AWS VPC version of this pattern, designed for private API services](public-facing-api-ecs-ec2-cloudformation).
+For the above use cases instead consider using the [AWS VPC version of this pattern, designed for private API services that only have private IP addresses](public-facing-api-ecs-ec2-cloudformation).
 :::

 #### Architecture